TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-06-13-twig-smoke-rendering-why-do-we-even-need-it.md

 <br>
 <br>

-Now we have a Goal of Doom and a team of *why*s, we're ready to set on the journey!
+Now we have a Goal of Doom and a team of *why*s.

+We're ready to set on the journey!

 <img src="/assets/images/posts/2022/fellowship.jpg" class="img-thumbnail">